 Buying a home is an exciting time in a person’s life, but it can also be stressful and overwhelming.
 There are many costs associated with buying a home in addition to the price of the house, and a lot of that can come with the closing costs.
 So, what should first-time homebuyers know about closing costs?
-We have put together a guide of what you need to know about closing costs to help you prepare to buy a home, especially if it’s your first.
-Plus, we offer a special discount on closing costs for first-time homebuyers (read on to learn more)!
+We have put together a guide to help you prepare to buy a home, especially if it’s your first.
+Plus, we offer a special discount on closing costs for first-time homebuyers!

 What Are Closing Costs?

 Closing costs are the fees and expenses that allow you to finalize a home purchase.
 This can include mortgage-related fees, property title insurance, inspections, taxes and more.
 You will receive an estimate for your closing costs within three days of filing your mortgage application.
 As you approach your closing date, your lender will alert you to any anticipated changes to the costs quoted.
 Then, a few days before closing, you will receive what’s called a closing disclosure; this will confirm the final fees that will be due at the closing.
 Closing costs will vary based on the size of the home, down payment, type of loan you chose and any negotiations you make with the seller.
 Typically, closing costs range from 2% to 5% of the price of your home.

 You know closing costs are necessary to the purchase process, but you may be wondering: What exactly am I paying for?
 Here, we explain the specifics of this homebuying expense.
 Note that most closing costs are due on your closing date, but some may be due sooner.